Who doesn’t love a great chicken cutlet recipe? Crunchy, breaded outside nicely browned and maybe even sizzling and inside, juicy chicken.

 Make Ahead & Reheating

-If you do make them ahead and need to reheat, or just have leftovers, there are three optimal choices: oven, quick fry or Air Fryer.
+If you do make them ahead or just have leftovers, there are three optimal choices: oven, quick fry or Air Fryer.

-Reheat cutlets in the oven at 350°F for 5 minutes or heat a small amount of oil in a skillet over medium heat and just quickly heat on each side for 1-2 minutes.
+Reheat cutlets in the oven at 350°F for 5 minutes or until warmed through.
+On the stove, heat a small amount of oil in a skillet over medium heat and quickly heat cutlet on each side for 1-2 minutes.

 I am 100% certain you can cook chicken cutlets in the Air Fryer from the start, but I haven’t experimented with this yet, so stay tuned.
 I do know you can easily reheat them and get a nice crunch with just 1-2 minutes on each side at 350°F.